Simple Tips to Help Prevent Holiday Back and Neck Pain

 - Gift certificate for a massage

 Keep your MDVIP-affiliated physician informed at the onset of your back and neck pain.
-He/she can help you determine the root cause of the pain and take steps to help alleviate your pain such as lowering cholesterol medication, changing your diet, beginning an exercise program or referring your to a specialist.
+Your doctor can help you determine the root cause of the pain and take steps to help alleviate your pain such as lowering cholesterol medication, changing your diet, beginning an exercise program or referring you to a specialist.
 Need an MDVIP-affiliated doctor?
 Click here to find a physician near you.